-(i) A contract may have no more than one plan.
-When a modification meets the criteria in 19.702 for a plan, or an option is exercised, the goals associated with the modification or option shall be added to those in the existing subcontract plan.
+(i) A contract may have no more than one subcontracting plan.
+When a contract modification exceeds the subcontracting plan threshold in 19.702(a), or an option is exercised, the goals of the existing subcontracting plan shall be amended to reflect any new subcontracting opportunities.
+When the goals in a subcontracting plan are amended, these goal changes do not apply retroactively